psa-lab/SimSite3D/README.md

 ![](doc/figure_17.jpg)

-SimSite3D was developed by Jeffrey van Voorst and Leslie A. Kuhn in the [PSA Lab](http://www.kuhnlab.bmb.msu.edu) at Michigan State University.
+SimSite3D was developed by Jeffrey Van Voorst and Leslie A. Kuhn in the [PSA Lab](http://www.kuhnlab.bmb.msu.edu) at Michigan State University.